wprashed/personal-finance-manager/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/personal-finance-tracker` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to 'Personal Finances' in your WordPress admin menu to start tracking your finances
+3. Go to 'Money Metrics' in your WordPress admin menu to start tracking your finances
-4. Set up your income and expense categories under 'Personal Finances > Categories'
+4. Set up your income and expense categories under 'Money Metrics > Categories'

 = Minimum Requirements =